Enni Rukajärvi

 Enni Rukajärvi (born 13 May 1990) is a Finnish snowboarder.
+She is world champion and Olympic medalist in slopestyle.

+Biography

-She won the gold medal at the 2011 FIS Snowboarding World Championships in the slopestyle event.
+Rukajärvi won the gold medal at the 2011 FIS Snowboarding World Championships in the slopestyle event.
 Rukajärvi also won gold in Snowboard SlopeStyle at the 2011 Winter X Games XV in Aspen.

-Enni won the silver medal representing Finland in slopestyle at the 2014 Winter Olympics in Sochi.
+Enni won the silver medal representing Finland in slopestyle at the 2014 Winter Olympics in Sochi, where she also served as the flagbearer.
 At the 2018 Winter Olympics in PyeongChang, she won a bronze medal in slopestyle and also competed in big air.